How To Wash a Beard in 5 Steps

 Take Care of Your Face

 Whether you’re a veteran beardsman or a rookie grower, you owe it to yourself to take proper care of your facial hair with regular beard wash treatments.
-Even if you’re follicly-challenged on your face, let Tiege Hanley help you look your best with a full lineup of facial skin care products designed especially for men.
+Even if you’re follicly-challenged on your face, let Tiege Hanley help you look your best with our uncomplicated men's skin care kit, featuring a full lineup of facial skin care products designed especially for men.
 To learn more about our full lineup, contact us today using our easy online form.